Can’t decide which Greek Island to visit?

 If wanting to make this transfer in winter, check timetables and be prepared for delays as ferries will be cancelled in strong winds (speaking from experience).

 Kos offers a wide range of accommodation options.
 Choose from properties like the stunning sea views offered by the 4 star Michelangelo Resort and Spa.
-The value for money and very popular premier boutique hotel Kos Aktis Art Hotel or the 5 star, adults only Palazzo Del Mare, there is plenty of fabulous Kos accommodation options for all budgets.
+The value for money and very popular premier boutique hotel Kos Aktis Art Hotel or the 5 star, adults-only OKU Kos, there is plenty of fabulous Kos accommodation options for all budgets.

 The largest of the Dodecanese Islands, Rhodes is also the most popular tourist destination.
 Rhodes is a perfect mix of tourism and tradition.